inaimathi/langnostic/posts/joel-test-patch.md

 Dear Mr. Spolsky,

-I've been a big fan of your blog while you were updating it regularly.
-It was a very good collection of essays on managing a software enterprise from the Windows/shrinkwrap perspective (the second one is actually a distinction I learned from reading your excellent [Five Worlds](http://www.joelonsoftware.com/articles/FiveWorlds.html) piece which still rings true for me).
+I've been a fan of your blog while you were updating it regularly.
+It was a good collection of essays on managing a software enterprise from the Windows/shrinkwrap[^distinction] perspective.

+[^distinction]: The second one is actually a distinction I learned from reading your excellent [Five Worlds](http://www.joelonsoftware.com/articles/FiveWorlds.html) piece which still rings true for me.

 During a recent spare moment, I re-read [The Joel Test](http://www.joelonsoftware.com/articles/fog0000000043.html), and seriously considered how closely an organization that scores between 8 and 12 would resemble a place where I'd like to work.
 A few bugs emerged;

-- I would *not* enjoy working at a place that still insists on CVS (SVN would be acceptable if for no other reason than [git-svn](http://www.kernel.org/pub/software/scm/git/docs/git-svn.html) exists and is bi-directional)
+- I would *not* enjoy working at a place that still insists on CVS[^SVN]
-- "The Best Tools Money Can Buy", in the sense of hardware, isn't really necessary (in other circumstances, I'd argue that it's unnecessary in the software sense too, because I'm unsure money can buy the best software tools, but I'll put that down to my bias as a Linux user and say no more about it)
+- "The Best Tools Money Can Buy", in the sense of hardware, isn't really necessary[^circumstances]
 - Specs and schedules aren't necessarily the best way to do things.
 Both words also have a lot of baggage and history, and as a result, some organizations may claim a point or two here even if they're doing it wrong, while others might be penalized even though they adhere to the principles explained in the associated other articles you've written.

+[^SVN]: SVN would be acceptable if for no other reason than [git-svn](http://www.kernel.org/pub/software/scm/git/docs/git-svn.html) exists and is bi-directional.
+[^circumstances]: In other circumstances, I'd argue that it's unnecessary in the software sense too, because I'm unsure money can buy the best software tools, but I'll put that down to my bias as a Linux user and say no more about it.

 That said, I humbly submit the following patch for your consideration.
 Hopefully, I'm not wrong about all of it (if nothing else, I welcome a counter-argument and explanation of why I'm wrong).